nicolalenee/zookeepr/README.md

   ## License
-  This project is covered under the Mozilla license.
+  This project is covered under the Apache 2.0 license.